High school secret societies: Philips Academy, Andover

-Illinois Public Schools
+Illinois public schools

 By 1900, high school secret societies were a recognizable feature within the school systems in metropolitan Chicago.
 Otto C. Schneider, President of the Chicago School Board of 1908, took an active role in stopping their influence within secondary schools.
-Initial growth in the Midwest may have been fueled by competition with East Coast high school athletics teams.

-Battles over whether secret societies within the village of Oak Park, Illinois could be banned by the schools was taken to the Illinois Appellate Court.
+New York City private schools

+Secret Societies have long existed at elite New York City private schools, particularly those part of the Ivy Preparatory School League, such as Fieldston, Trinity, and Dalton.
+Two notable societies at these schools are the Epicurean Pact and Societas Talaria, whose members are chosen for intellectual merit and familial connections.